jobgithubwilher/sql_to_python/README.md

 - Compare row counts between original SQL and pandas outputs.
 - Compare sums or key metrics by group.
 - Spot-check a few rows.

+## Walkthroughs
+- Interactive tour: open `sqlift_walkthrough.ipynb` in Jupyter to run the helper functions step by step.

 ## Tests